Takoma Park, Maryland: Arts and culture

+Nearby Takoma, D.C. is home to the A.Salon Building, a large art studio warehouse and former printing plant that now houses the backstage office and rehearsal center for the Washington National Opera.

-Takoma Park has been home to a variety of local characters who have contributed to the city's sense of identity and culture, including "Catman" and Motor Cat, Roscoe the Rooster, The Banjo Man, and "Fox Man", a local animal rights activist and founder of the city's Tool Library.
-Takoma Park also has a year-round farmer's market and two other farmers markets which sell local produce and free range meats.
+Takoma Park has been home to local characters who have contributed to the city's sense of identity and culture, including "Catman" and Motor Cat, Roscoe the Rooster, The Banjo Man, and "Fox Man", a local animal-rights activist and founder of the city's Tool Library.

+Takoma Park has a year-round farmer's market and two other farmers markets which sell local produce and free-range meats.

-Several local newspapers have served the community including The Voice and the satirical Takoma Torch.
+Several local newspapers have served the community, including The Voice and the satirical Takoma Torch.